AndrewOhyara/vscript-loader/README.md

 - [TODO list](#todo-list)

 ## Installation
-1. Download this repository and move it to: <game_folder>/custom
+1. Download "vscript_loader.zip" from Releases and extract it in: <game_folder>/custom

 ## Files
 - mapsapwn.nut -> The loader script.
 Runs at every map load.